cristian-swf/fitbit-sdk5-converter/README.md

 SDK 4.2 to SDK 5.0 project converter
 This little project will help you convert your Fitbit projects from SDK 4.2 to SDK 5.0.

-**!!!
-Alpha version, use it at your own risk!
-Always do a back-up of your project before using this tool !!! **
+**Alpha version, use it at your own risk!
+Always do a back-up of your project before using this tool !!!**

 # How to use